mamercad/k3s-ansible/README.md

 ```

 If needed, you can also edit `inventory/my-cluster/group_vars/all.yml` to match your environment.

+If `secondary` is populated with two or more hosts, [high availability with embedded etcd](https://rancher.com/docs/k3s/latest/en/installation/ha-embedded/) will be configured between the master and secondaries.

 Start provisioning of the cluster using the following command: